Webinaut/one-stop-sites/src/content/portfolio/mansfield-producers.md

 ---
-title: "Mansfield Producers Inc."
+title: Mansfield Producers Inc.
-description: "Promoting The Growth Of Local Producers"
+description: Promoting The Growth Of Local Producers
 ranking: 9
 hero: /assets/images/mansfieldproducers_header.png
-desktop: /assets/images/chocrenmar_desktop.png
+desktop: /assets/images/mansfieldproducers_desktop.png
-mobile: /assets/images/chocrenmar_mobile.png
+mobile: /assets/images/mansfieldproducers_mobile.png
-summary: "Chocolaterie RenMar is an artisan chocolate producer based near Mansfield, Victoria, Australia.
-The website showcases its products, services and activities as well as featuring an online retail and wholesale shop."
+summary: Mansfield Producers Incorporated (MPI) supports and develops the growth and success of producers within and around the Mansfield Shire as well as promoting and developing a thriving agri-tourism sector to enable visitors to the region to have an authentic food, wine, local produce, stay and play experience.
-tags: ["portfolio"]
+tags:
+  - portfolio
 ---

 ## Promoting The Growth Of Local Producers